Sense Field: Initial career (1990–2004)

-Post break-up
+Subsequent events (2005–2016)

 Following the demise of Sense Field the band members went on to other outfits.
-Jon Bunch became the vocalist of Further Seems Forever.
-They released one album with Bunch in the line up before that band also parted ways.
-Bunch then went on to form the post-hardcore band War Generation, and the tongue-in-cheek punk band Lucky Scars.
-Original drummer Scott McPherson became a sought-after session and touring player and also was a member of both Elliott Smith and Neil Finn's touring bands, Rodney Sellars created the shoegaze revivalist outfit, The Year Zero, Chris Evenson appeared in tandem with The Juliana Theory's Brett Detar for a song under the Belasana moniker (featured on 2004's "Maybe This Christmas Tree), bass player John Stockberger moved to Texas and became a yoga teacher and later drummer, Rob Pfeiffer, went on to record the theme song for Last Week Tonight.
-Guitarist Steve Schroeder joined the United States Air Force as a commissioned officer after graduation from Eastern Michigan.
+Bunch became the vocalist of Further Seems Forever.
+They released one album with Bunch in the lineup before they disbanded.
+Bunch then went on to form the post-hardcore band War Generation, and the tongue-in-cheek punk rock band Lucky Scars.
+McPherson became a sought-after session and touring player, and he was also a member of both Elliott Smith and Neil Finn's touring bands.
+Sellars created the shoegaze revivalist outfit, The Year Zero.
+In 2009, after nearly seven years in the courts, a jury awarded Sellars' daughter $55 million from the US government due to the 2002 accident caused by a government employee.
+Evenson appeared in tandem with The Juliana Theory's Brett Detar for a song under the Belasana moniker (featured on the 2004 holiday compilation Maybe This Christmas Tree).
+Stockberger moved to Texas and became a yoga teacher.
+Pfeiffer went on to record the theme song for Last Week Tonight.
+He also formed the power pop band Valley Lodge.